 A total of 120 credits is required for graduation.
 At least 42 of these must be in courses numbered 300 or above.

 The Minor.
-Students who declare a minor in film media must complete 18 credit hours (at least 12 at the 200-level or higher) from those courses currently eligible to count toward the major.
+In addition to fulfilling all the basic requirements for a minor (see Minor Fields of Study), students who declare a minor in film/media must complete 18 credit hours (at least 12 at the 200-level or higher) from those courses currently eligible to count toward the major.
 Courses in general education may count toward the minor.
 All courses must be taken for a grade except for the internship (Field Experience).
 It is strongly suggested that at least one course in the minor be from each of the following two approaches to film and media study:

 Production.
 These courses focus on the practices of film/video/media production, the design and creation of moving images.